Ahmadnagar Sultanate: Reigns of the successors of Malik Ahmad

 After the death of Malik Ahmad in 1510, his son Burhan Nizam Shah I, a boy of seven, was installed on the throne.
 In the initial days of his reign, the control of the kingdom was in the hands of Mukammal Khan, an Ahmadnagar official and his son.
 Burhan converted to Nizari Isma'ili Shi'a Islam under the tutelage of Shah Tahir, a refugee from Persia and court official who was head of the largest branch of Nizari Shi'ism at that time.
 Burhan died in Ahmadnagar in 1553.
 He left six sons, of whom Hussain Nizam Shah I succeeded him.

 Beginning in the 1560s, the de facto ruler of nearby Vijayanagara Empire, Rama Raya, made a series of aggressive efforts to maintain hold over Kalyan (Note: Kalyana was the capital of the Chalukyas.
 Rama Raya sought to control the territory in his bid to gain popular legitimacy by establishing himself as the true heir to Chalukya sovereignty and glory.
-Other examples included retrofitting of decayed Chalukya complexes and bringing back Chalukya festivals.) and conducted diplomatic dealings with the Sultanates laden with insulting gestures.
+Other examples included the retrofitting of decayed Chalukya complexes and bringing back Chalukya festivals.) and conducting diplomatic dealings with the Sultanates laden with insulting gestures.
 In response, four of the five Deccan Muslim sultans—namely Hussain Nizam Shah I and Ali Adil Shah I of Ahmadnagar and Bijapur to the west, Ali Barid Shah I of Bidar in the center, and Ibrahim Quli Qutb Shah Wali of Golconda to the east—united in the wake of shrewd marital diplomacy and convened to attack Rama Raya in late January 1565 at Talikota.
 Hussain was a leading figurehead of the Deccan sultanates during the ensuing battle.
 Afterwards, Rama Raya was beheaded by Sultan Nizam Hussain himself.